dev-sungman/awesome-face-recognition/README.md

 [2019.10.14 - Debugging Log]

-* ArcFace
-  * In training phase, I am trying to setting some parameter (feature_scale in ArcFace).
-    (If the parameter is not set properly, the loss value changes to NaN)

 * Decoupled Network
   * I am trying to implementation DecoupledNetwork on https://github.com/ChoSungMan/DCNets-pytorch
   * If the test is done, I will merge the two repos into one.